KIIT-6th-Sem-Minor-Project/Online-Address-Book/README.md

 **Feedback:**

 We welcome your feedback and suggestions!
-Share your thoughts at [your preferred contact channel].

 **Let's simplify your address management and unlock the potential of location discovery!**